Table of Contents

-It can contribute to the development of liver disease and hypoglycemia in dogs, both of which can be life-threatening to your pet if left untreated.
+It can contribute to developing liver disease and hypoglycemia in dogs, which can be life-threatening to your pet if left untreated.

 But is natural xylitol found in raspberries also toxic to dogs?

-However, your dog would need to eat a whole lot of raspberries for xylitol to kick-in, poison and potentially kill the dog.
+However, your dog would need to eat a lot of raspberries for xylitol to kick in, poison, and potentially kill the dog.

 Let's do the math:

-1 cup of raspberries contains approximately 0.05 grams of xylitol.
-A 20 lb dog would need to ingest about 2-4 grams of xylitol for it to cause low blood sugar in the canine and about 16 grams of xylitol for it to be fatal.
+For it to be fatal, a 20 lb dog must ingest about 2-4 grams of xylitol to cause low blood sugar in the canine and nearly 16 grams of xylitol.

-Now, in order for xylitol in raspberries to cause hypoglycemia in dogs, your 20 lb canine would need to eat at least 4-6 full cups of raspberries.
+Now, for xylitol in raspberries to cause hypoglycemia in dogs, your 20 lb canine would need to eat at least 4-6 full cups of raspberries.

 So long as you don't overfeed your dog on them, xylitol in raspberries will not be an issue.

 Can Dogs Eat Raspberries?
 Summary

-Fed as an occasional treat and in moderation, raspberries is a recommended ingredient homemade dog food.
+Fed as an occasional treat and in moderation, raspberries are a recommended ingredient in homemade dog food.

-The beneficial qualities of raspberries can strengthen a dog's vital body functions, improve the immune system, bolster the digestive system.
+The beneficial qualities of raspberries can strengthen a dog's vital body functions, improve the immune system and bolster the digestive system.